Airport Arrival and Departure Information

 Bali’s airport is named after I Gusti Ngurah Rai, an Indonesian national hero who died in 1946.
 It is located 13 kms south of the capital Denpasar.

-In Jakarta the three terminals are distant and isolated from each other, and ground transport between them has to be used for connections and transfers.
-In Bali the International and Domestic terminals are adjacent and can be reached easily on foot.
+The three terminals are distant and isolated from each other, and ground transport between them has to be used for connections and transfers.
+There are free shuttle busses provided and also the monorail can be used.
+A lead time of 5 minutes between trains is necessary and the trip from one terminal to another will take approximately 7 minutes.
+In Bali, the international and domestic terminals are adjacent and can be reached easily on foot.

 To be admitted to Indonesia you will need: